databricks/terraform-provider-databricks/docs/resources/cluster.md

 }
 ```

 Installing artifacts from CRan.
-You can also optionally also specify `repo` parameter for custom cran mirror.
+You can also optionally specify a `repo` parameter for a custom cran mirror.
 ```hcl
 library {
   cran {